jn222/hi-lite/README.md

 - Centralize stylings
 - Figure out how to make time typings more straightforward (no "time")
 - Add save confirmation animation for highlights
+- Figure out how to show lowest designation with highlights

 ## Known bugs